top of page

 CBD oil in a glass jar with dropper for clinical cannabinoid use

-• Track your experience: Keep a journal of doses, times, and effects to find your optimal routine.
+Track your experience.
+Keep a simple journal of serving size, timing, and how you feel.
+This is the most effective way to find your personal optimal approach.

 Comments